-This article examines the most used consensus mechanisms in Blockchain, with their pros and cons.
+This article examines the most used consensus mechanisms in Blockchain, with its pros and cons.

 Decision making is a very important recipe for business sustainability.
 In centralized systems, decision making and other associated tasks is often left to a central authority.